pymeasure/leco-protocol/glossary.md

     A component primarily concerned with routing/coordinating the message flow, see {ref}`components.md#coordinator`.

 Device
-    Some piece of hardware controlled via ECP.
+    Some piece of hardware controlled by a Driver.

 Director
     A component which takes part in orchestrating a (i.e. ECP-controlled) measurement setup, see {ref}`components.md#director`.

 Driver
-    A driver offers a standardized interface to communicate with some Device (possibly via some intermediate object), see {ref}`components.md#driver`.
+    An object that takes care of communicating with a Device.
+This object is external to ECP, for example coming from and instrument control library like `pymeasure`, `instrumentkit` or `yaq`.
+See {ref}`components.md#driver`.

 ECP
     The **E**xperiment **C**ontrol **P**rotocol framework.